palladian1/xv6-annotated/paging_kernel.md

 ## Summary

-So far, it's been a serious odyssey just to move from no paging in the boot loader, to super basic paging with `entrypgdir` in "entry.S", to `kpgdir` now.
+So far, it's been a serious odyssey just to move from no paging in the boot loader, to super basic paging with `entrypgdir` in [entry.S](https://github.com/mit-pdos/xv6-public/blob/master/entry.S), to `kpgdir` now.
 Along the way, we've looked at code to allocate and free pages and install new mappings in page directories and page tables.
 That'll come in handy when we look at processes next; the virtual memory story still isn't over.